Topological models of arithmetic: Topological models of arithmetic in the complex numbers

 \section{Topological models of arithmetic in the complex numbers}

-Let us conclude the paper by proving a connection between uncountable models of arithmetic and the complex numbers, which will provide many further instances of topological models of arithmetic.
+In this last section, We provide further instances of topological models of arithmetic by revisiting the following result which presents uncountable models of arithmetic in the complex numbers.
+The result is due to Josef Ml{\v c}ek~\cite{Mlcek1973:A-representation-of-models-of-PA}; see also the second author's blog post~\cite{Hamkins.blog2018:Nonstandard-models-of-arithmetic-arise-in-the-complex-numbers}

-\begin{theorem} Every model of arithmetic (and indeed, every model of $\PA^-$) of size at most continuum has a presentation as a topological model, using a subspace of the real plane $\R^2$.
+\begin{theorem} Every model of $\PA^-$ of size at most continuum has a presentation as a topological model, using a subspace of the real plane $\R^2$.
 Indeed, every such model is realized as a substructure of the complex numbers $\<\C,+,\cdot>$. \end{theorem}

-\begin{proof} The latter result is due to Josef Ml{\v c}ek~\cite{Mlcek1973:A-representation-of-models-of-PA}; see also the second author's blog post~\cite{Hamkins.blog2018:Nonstandard-models-of-arithmetic-arise-in-the-complex-numbers}.
-Suppose that $M$ is a model of $\PA^-$ of size at most continuum.
+\begin{proof} Suppose that $M$ is a model of $\PA^-$ of size at most continuum.
 Consider the integers of this model $\Z^M$, from which we may take the fraction field and then the algebraic closure, building a version of the field $A$ of algebraic numbers over $M$.\footnote{Of course, in a model of \PA, one could undertake a version of this construction inside $M$, but this would give rise to a different field, since one would be adding the roots of nonstandard degree polynomials this way.
-But both versions of the algebraic numbers would serve the purpose of this proof.} So $A$ is an algebraically closed field of characteristic zero, which has an elementary extension to such a field of size continuum.
+Both versions of the algebraic numbers would serve the purpose of this proof.} So $A$ is an algebraically closed field of characteristic zero, which has an elementary extension to such a field of size continuum.
 Since the theory of algebraically closed fields of characteristic zero is categorical in all uncountable powers, it follows that $A$ is isomorphic to a substructure of the complex numbers $\C$, and isomorphic to $\C$ itself if $M$ has size continuum.
 Since $M$ is isomorphic to a substructure of $\Z^M$, which sits inside $A$, it follows that $M$ is isomorphic to a substructure of $\C$, as claimed.
 Since complex number arithmetic is continuous with respect to the topology of the real plane, we thereby realize $M$ as a topological model of arithmetic using this subset of $\R^2$. \end{proof}

 In particular, every countable model of $\PA^-$ can be found as a substructure of the complex numbers.
 The same argument applied at higher cardinals shows that if $k$ is the uncountable algebraically closed field of characteristic zero, then every model of arithmetic $M\satisfies\PA^-$ of size at most the cardinality of $k$ embeds into $k$.